 When remodeling or maintaining their homes to choose home hardening options such as: Class A roofing, non-flammable fencing, cement board or stucco siding, double paned, tempered windows.

-Remove vegetation within 5 feet of structures.
-Provide information for home owners about hardscapin
+Remove vegetation and combustibles within 5 feet of structures.

 Remove fire prone vegetation within 30 feet of structures, especially Scotch Broom, Juniper, Italian Cypress, Bamboo, Acacia and Pampas Grass.

-Take advantage of the WFPD free chipping program if you have fuels such as brush or limbs to dispose of
+Learn about the WFPD free chipping program if you have fuels such as brush or limbs to dispose of - book your free chipper day here.

 Information about building a "Go Bag"